FA

 • Serving of the complaint with a process server

-• Attorney representation at the initial hearing
+• Attorney representation at the initial hearing (remote appearance)

 Evict a Tenant